xwlss/fuel-faucet/README.md

 ## faucet
-use yescaptcha to solver captcha
+use yescaptcha to solver captcha if you dont have YesCaptcha account yet, you can register here：[yescaptcha register](https://yescaptcha.com/i/46I8ZF)。

 # last but important!
 1. test the result and compare it with main web wallet app(such as: metamask, mathwallet, trustwallet...) before you deposit crypto assets to the address